MacFurax/ofxPDSPTools/README.md

 Not sure of everything yet, code can change at any moment.

+Project started to understand Software Synthetises, reshape in C++ and explore OF.

 ## Dependencies & Thank's

 Thanks to [OpenFrameworks](https://openframeworks.cc/), [npisanti](https://github.com/npisanti), [ocornut](https://github.com/ocornut), [jvcleave](https://github.com/jvcleave) for there super works.